-At Atrium Health Levine Children’s Beverly Knight Olson Children’s Hospital, we do everything we can to help your child feel safe and comfortable during treatment.
-In cases where other techniques might not be enough, we may recommend sedation, which is when medications are given to help your child relax or sleep safely until the procedure, scan or test is complete.
+At Atrium Health Levine Children’s Beverly Knight Olson Children’s Hospital, we do everything we can to help your child feel safe and comfortable during procedures.
+In cases where other techniques might not be enough, we may recommend sedation.
+Sedation is when medications are given to help your child relax or sleep safely until the procedure, or test is complete.
 Though sedation can range from mild to deep, it’s considered a “lighter sleep” than anesthesia, where your child is fully unconscious.

 Whether your child needs sedation to alleviate pain or anxiety, or even to help them stay still during long tests that require no movement, we’ll use sedation methods specific to their unique needs.